robert-abc/helsinki/README.md

 * Input: blurred images from the dataset (test set)
 * Output: resulting images from the regularized DIP network

-The architecture of the deep generative network from the DIP method used here is the same as in the part one, with some different hyperparameters.
+The architecture of the deep generative network from the DIP method used here is the same as in part one, with some different hyperparameters.
 The main difference is that after 1000 iterations (DIP only), the loss function now includes the sum of both the DIP and the autoencoder outputs.
 The idea is to use the autoencoder as a regularizer, controlled by a regularization parameter.